 A third party brought a judgment (not sure when) Judgement was $5000 and my wages was just garnished for a 19 year old judgement for $20,000.
 We have not heard anything since we agreed on $5,000 until his wages where just now garnished from another 3rd party who bought the judgement.
 The real funny...
 Read more »

 With interest and costs, it's quite easy to get from $5,000 to $20,000 over nearly 20 years.
 Did you complete the terms of the settlement agreement?
 If so, that you should take that to the court with proof.
-Often times, a settlement agreement early on would say something like "defendant agrees to...Read more »
+Often times, a settlement agreement early on would say something like "defendant...Read more »

 I moved into my apartment in November 2018.
 As of September 2019, not one item from my move-in checklist has been addressed.
 I have a ceiling fan that is inoperable due to the fact that it is not securely attached to the ceiling.
 I have a non-functional bathroom exhaust fan, which was inspected by...
 Read more »